When you are in your doctor’s office, and your doctor is writing notes, your doctor may be thinking about all kinds of things.

 You do not have to do everything on this page every visit.
 That would be impossible!
 This list is mostly about having a different mindset, being honest about your symptoms, and keeping your disability in mind while you visit your doctor.
 You do not need to have perfect visits.
 Just do the best you can with it.

-🌷 Updated May 2017.
+🌷 Updated August 2017.
 Please share questions, stories, ideas below.
-Please let me know if any links on this page are not working properly. 🌷
+Please let us know if any links on this page are not working properly. 🌷